Watnick Lab 08/2025

 The following areas of investigation are actively being pursued in the laboratory.

-• Cell type-specific and regional regulation of intestinal innate immunity by commensals and pathogens.
+- Cell type-specific and regional regulation of intestinal innate immunity by the metabolites of commensal and pathogenic bacteria.

 We aim to create a supportive, diverse, and inclusive environment in which laboratory members are empowered to pursue their personal, scientific, and career goals unhindered by bias and microaggressions.
 We are open about what we know and do not know because our primary goal is to advance knowledge.